pschou/http-post-listener/README.md

     	Shell to be used for script run (default "/bin/bash") -tls
     	Enable TLS for secure transport
-  -token-enforce
-    	Enforce tokens, otherwise match only if one is provided -tokens string
+  -tokens string
     	File to specify tokens for authentication
 ```